 1 = Check whether the license is available.

-2 = Check whether the license is configured.
+2 = Check whether the license is installed.

-3 = Log in the license if it is configured.
+3 = Log in the license if it is installed.

-An int32 set to 0 (zero) or the value designated as representing the seat.
+An int32 set to 0 (zero) or the value designated to represent the seat.